 Origin of the English Springer Spaniel

-These early “Spanish Spaniels” were then exported throughout the world via trading ships.
-And in the case of the English Springer Spaniel, this must have happened a very long time because these particular “spaniels” have been mentioned in “Welsh law” dating back nearly 1700 years ago.
-Which gives us a clue as to how “valued” these guys were back them
+While it is true that the English Springer Spaniel originated in England, it is also generally accepted that all “spaniel” breeds stem from original ancestors living in Spain.
+Presumably, these early “Spanish Spaniels” were exported worldwide via trading ships.
+In the case of the English Springer Spaniel, this must have happened a very long ago because these particular “spaniels” have been mentioned in “Welsh law” dating back nearly 1700 years.
+This gives us a clue about how “valued” these guys were back then.

 You see…